raychongtk/pizza-joint-project/README.md

 # Testing

 Since the api doesn't have much business logic, so I haven't implemented Unit Test or Integration Test in this project.
 To ensure the correctness and reliability of the system, we need to implement test cases in actual environment.
-Especially, unit test is quite important in a project as it can ensure the correction of business logic, and we can implement integration test to ensure the correction of data flow and the correctness of behaviour that all components composed together.
+Especially, unit test is quite important in a project as it can ensure the correctness of business logic, and we can implement integration test to ensure the correctness of data flow and behaviour that all components composed together.
 After that, we can do Regression Test to re-run/re-test the functions to ensure that the software is still working after changes.

 After the functional test, we can do Load Test to test the maximum working load limit of our system because we need to aware that where is the bottleneck of the system and how much traffic the system can serve.